Leitrim Age Friendly Strategy 2017 - 2020

 Be Winter Ready Booklet.pdf (size 6.2 MB)

 Winter Ready Advice for Older People.pdf (size 722.2 KB)

-The Leitrim Age Friendly County Alliance ensures that all the relevant agencies work together to promote and maintain the best possible health and well being of older people and to make County Leitrim itself a great place to grow old in.
-It aims to increase the participation of older people in the social, economic and cultural life of Leitrim for everyone’s benefit, improve the health and well being of older people in the county and show how services and supports for older people can be made more responsive, caring, professional and accessible through imaginative and cost effective partnership working.
+Leitrim Age Friendly Alliance ensures that all relevant agencies work together to promote and maintain the best possible health and well being of older people, and to make County Leitrim a great place to grow old in.
+It aims to increase the participation of older people in the social, economic and cultural life of Leitrim for everyone’s benefit.
+It also aims to make services and supports for older people more responsive, caring, professional and accessible through imaginative and cost effective partnership working.